 Additionally, the bill mandates a public awareness campaign led by the commissioner of public safety, in collaboration with the commissioner of education, to inform the public—especially students in schools—about the changes in the law.
-This campaign is required to be conducted by September 15, 2025, and will be repeated every two years.
-The new provisions are set to take effect on August 1, 2026, applying to crimes committed on or after that date.
+This campaign is required to be launched by September 15, 2025, and will be conducted every two years thereafter.
+The effective date for these changes is set for August 1, 2026, applying to crimes committed on or after that date.

 Statutes affected: Introduction: 609.27